hubertlepicki/handbook/benefits/health-insurance.md

 If you opt-in to dental insurance we’ll pay 50% of the cost of the Basic, Preventative Plan.
 If you opt in your costs would be $8.72/month for an individual and $28.52/month for a family.

 You can also choose to upgrade your Dental coverage to the Enhanced plan.
 If you opt in you are responsible for the difference in the coverage cost.
 The cost is $41.19/month for an individual and $108.81/month for a family.
-View the entire [Enhanced Plan policy description][enhanced-dental-plan], or read the summary in the [attached documents](TODO).
+View the entire [Enhanced Plan policy description][enhanced-dental-plan], or read the summary in the [attached documents][benefits-forms].

 ## Healthy Actions

 You can get a $300 Visa gift card for being relatively healthy, getting a physical and submitting a simple form.
 If you're doctor wants you to get healthier, you'll receive $100 gift card after you submit the form and the remaining $200 if you achieve your goal.

-[Healthy Actions Instructions][healthy-actions]
+[Healthy Actions Instructions][benefits-forms]

 This is only open to employees (primary subscribers, not your entire family.)
 You have until March 14, 2015 to turn in your form.
 The sooner you turn in your form- the sooner you get your $$.
 (Gift cards arrive approximately 3 weeks after the form is submitted.)